Data protection information for applicants

 10. International data transfer outside EU/EEA

-No data processing takes place outside the EU / EEA.
+No data processing takes place outside the EU / EEA, unless otherwise explicitly stated in this data protection information.
 Insofar as communication with our branch in Switzerland is necessary for the fulfilment of the contract, an adequate level of data protection exists.
 Switzerland is a member of EFTA and has acceded to the GDPR 2018.
+Personal data will not be transferred to third countries without your consent.

-12. Data erasure and retention periods
+11. Data erasure and retention periods

 The data will be erased or locked as soon as the purpose of the storage no longer applies.
 The data may also be stored if this has been provided for by European or national legislators in Union regulations, laws or other provisions.
 Blocking or deleting will also take place if a retention period prescribed by the standards mentioned expires, unless there is a necessity for the continued storage of the data for the conclusion of a contract, the fulfilment of a contract or a documentation obligation.

-We do not store application data for longer than 6 months after rejection for the purpose of carrying out the application procedure.
+We do not store application data for longer than a maximum of 6 months after rejection for the purpose of carrying out the application procedure.
 Storage beyond this period may be based on consent or for the purpose of defending claims.
 In the event of consent, your personal data will be stored in our applicant pool for one year as part of the application.

-13. Your rights
+12. Your rights

 Below we would also like to inform you about your rights under the GDPR.